 What to know about chili peppers

-Chili peppers are a type of spice made from the seeds and insides of different types of chili pepper plants.
+Chilies are a type of spice made from the seeds and insides of various types of pepper.
 They are used in many parts of the world and are an important ingredient in many different cuisines.
-Chili peppers come in different sizes, shapes and colors and can range from mild to very hot.
+Chilies come in different sizes, shapes and colors and can taste from mild to very hot.

 They are often added to salsas, sauces, soups, stews and other dishes to add flavor and heat.
-They can be used fresh or dried and are also available in powder or flake form.
+They can be used fresh or dried and are also available as powders or flakes.

-Chili peppers contain capsaicin, a substance responsible for their pungent flavor and heat.
+Chilies contain capsaicin, a substance responsible for the spicy flavor and heat.

 Frequently asked questions

-Chili peppers are made from the fruit of the bell pepper plant, which belongs to the nightshade family.
+Chilies are made from the fruit of the bell pepper plant, which belongs to the nightshade family.
 The bell pepper plant is grown in most parts of the world, especially in warm climates such as South America, Africa and Asia.
-Chili peppers are grown in greenhouses or outdoors and require plenty of sun and heat to thrive.
-The fruits are harvested after about 2-3 months when they are ripe and fully formed.
+Peppers are grown in greenhouses or outdoors and require plenty of sun and heat to thrive.
+The fruits are harvested after about 2-3 months when they are ripe and fully developed.

 Why are chili peppers hot?

 The hotness of chili peppers depends on the amount of capsaicin they contain.
-Capsaicin is a substance that causes hotness and is found in the seeds and membrane of chili peppers.
+Capsaicin is a pungent substance found in the seeds and skin of chili peppers.
 The more capsaicin a chili pepper contains, the hotter it is.

 How are chili peppers stored and what is their shelf life?

-Chili peppers should be stored in the refrigerator to maintain their freshness.
-They should then keep for several days to a week.
+Chili peppers should be stored in the refrigerator to keep them fresh.
+Then they can be kept for a few days up to a week.